RenneJ/hh-infosec-course/h5-september2023.md

 ### 2.3 One-way Functions

-- easy to compute and very hard to reverse
+- Easy to compute and very hard to reverse
-  - hard = it would take millions of years using all current computers
+  - Hard = it would take millions of years using all current computers
-- example:
+- Example:
-  - it's easy to break a plate and very hard to put it back together
+  - It's easy to break a plate and very hard to put it back together
-- there is no mathematical proof for the existence of one-way functions
+- There is no mathematical proof for the existence of one-way functions
-- **trapdoor one-way functions** have secret that can be used to reverse the function
+- **Trapdoor one-way functions** have secret that can be used to reverse the function
-- example:
+- Example:
-  - to disassemble a watch is easy but hard to put back together without a guide (i.e. the secret)
+  - To disassemble a watch is easy but hard to put back together without a guide (i.e. the secret)

 ### 2.4 One-way Hash Functions

+- Also called:
+  - Compression function
+  - Contraction function
+  - Message digest
+  - Fingerprint
+  - Cryptographic checksum
+  - Message Integrity Check (MIC)
+  - Manipulation Detection Code (MDC)

 # Sources